 Disadvantages of a limited company

-- A limited company must register and file annual returns at Companies House.
+- A limited company must register and file a confirmation statement at Companies House.

 - Companies must pay corporation tax.